-Particulars Term Exams AAT Particulars (Max.
-20 marks) (Max.
+Particulars Term Exams (Max.
+20 marks) AAT (Max.
 30 marks) Better Performed exa 75% of marks obtained Continuous assessment by teacher as per the predetermined course delivery & assessment Other exam 25% of marks obtained plan.
 (Min. two assessments)

-A minimum of 25 (50%) marks are to be secured exclusively in the Continuous Internal Evaluation (CIE) is to be secured in order to be declared as passed in that course and eligible to write the SEE of that course.
+A minimum of 25 (50%) marks are to be secured exclusively in the Continuous Internal Evaluation (CIE) in order to be declared as passed in that course and eligible to write the SEE of that course.